LukeisStuff/bonusblocks/README.md

 ### Additions

 ## Blocks
-* Crate
+* Box
   + Crafted with 9 planks
-* Box and Painted Box
+* Crate and Painted Crate
-  + Crafted with 4 chests or painted chests, gives 8 boxes
+  + Crafted with 4 chests or painted chests, gives 8 crates
 * Empty Bookshelf
   + Crafted like a bookshelf but without the books
 * Branches